HajiraMarwah/react-concepts/react-concepts/performanceOptimization/AvoidingUnnecessaryRerenders.md

 | **useMemo** | Memoizes computed values to prevent recalculation | Recalculates every render | Uses cached value until dependency changes |

 ---
-**Best Practices**
+## Best Practices
-✅ Use stable keys for list items (id not index)
+  1. Use stable keys for list items (id not index)
-✅ Provide dependency arrays in hooks carefully
+  2. Provide dependency arrays in hooks carefully
-✅ Use useCallback and useMemo to avoid passing new references unnecessarily ✅ Avoid inline functions or objects inside components unless memoized ✅ Use React.memo for pure components that depend only on props
+  3. Use useCallback and useMemo to avoid passing new references unnecessarily
+  4. Avoid inline functions or objects inside components unless memoized
+  5. Use React.memo for pure components that depend only on props

 **Example: Combining Techniques**
 ```js